-I have a niece, yes, who, no matter what you ask her or how many times you ask; gives a firm answer of just two words… “NO”.
-She says NO like there is no tomorrow, that’s how constantly determined she is.
-Even when at the close of the day, the conversation, or the interrogation session is over, and eventually the answer is a yes… She gives a NO first.
+“NO”. ”Yes”.
+I have a niece who gives a firm answer of just two words ”NO”.
+It does not matter what you ask her or how many times you ask.
+She says NO like there is no tomorrow; that’s how constantly determined she is.
+Even when the conversation or interrogation session is over, and eventually the answer is a yes, She gives a NO first.
 Most of the time, you find out her answer is a yes.

-Please follow me…, She says no then she explains, leaving you with discovering the YES.
-If you don’t find a yes, but finds a no; then she is like, well I said no already.
-But if you do find a yes, then….
-It’s all so good.
+Please follow me…, She says no, then she explains, leaving you with discovering the YES.
+If you don’t find a yes, but find a no, she is like, well, I said no already.
+But if you do find a yes, then It’s all so good.
 This young lady is only 12, for the records.

-It’s amusing how these young minds work, right?
+It’s amusing how these young minds work.
 Yeah.
 They surprise me daily.
-These smart heads simply don’t want to get caught.
-They lay it out there, you decide what you think it is.
+These innovative heads don’t want to get caught.
+They lay it out there, and you decide what you think it is.

-This is how I view it: When I say no, there is no more commitment moving forward.
-When I say yes, suddenly a bunch of strings start to tie together.
-You feel me?
-It’s possible with my Yes response, some masses will follow up for results, hold me to my words, or just to study if my yes checks out.
-With the above considered, I’ll instead submit a no answer that I can truly stand by than a yes, that could potentially put me in trouble, or make me appear like a liar.
+My view: There is no more commitment moving forward when I say no. When I say yes, suddenly, many strings start to tie together.
+Do you feel me?
+It’s possible with my Yes response; some masses will follow up for results, hold me to my words, or study if my yes checks out.
+With the above considered, I’ll instead submit a no answer that I can genuinely stand by and not a yes, that could put me in trouble or make me appear a liar.

-I watch and listen to people give Yes answers for many reasons, which makes me wonder if they must respond with a Yes at all, even when they don’t mean to say a yes.
+I watch and listen to people give Yes answers for many reasons, which makes me wonder if they must respond with a yes, even when they don’t mean to say a yes.
 It sure beats me!

 Below are some observations about my experience.